axal25/JavaLaboratoriesGUI/README.md

 #### Custom exceptions handling
 * [location: utils.ExceptionMessageGenerator](https://github.com/axal25/JavaLaboratoriesGUI/blob/master/src/utils/ExceptionMessageGenerator.java)

+### There are 2 ways to add JavaFX and JFoenix to your class path:
+1. Add those libraries to your class path via IDE
+2. Add those libraries to your program launch options via JVM launch options

-# Java Virtual Machine launch options
+### 1. Java Virtual Machine launch options

 ##### When you try to launch Main class using your IDE you should put those options inside "VM Options: " field
 ##### The only parameter you should modify in these lines is `--module-path ...` line.